brianhou/YouTubeRadio/README.md

 YouTubeRadio
 ============

-A website app that will automatically play YouTube videos from the suggestions list.
+A webapp that automatically plays YouTube videos from the suggestions list.

+View it live at [www.ytadventure.com](http://www.ytadventure.com)

 Now using Django (1.4.3)!